LoyolaChicagoCode/cs2-project9-searching-java/README.md

 # Questions

-- What is the complexity of each of the four search methods in terms of array or list size n?
+- What is the time complexity of each of the four search methods in terms of array or list size n?
 - What happens in the case of binary search if the array is not sorted?
 - What is the purpose of constructor argument validity checking?
 - What is the purpose of using the keyword `final` with variables and arguments?
 - What are alternatives to using `Optional` and how do they compare?

-# Deliverables and submission
+# Submission

-Please submit the following deliverables individually:

-- Individual GitHub lab7 repository
-- Individual Sakai submission under "Lab 7":
-  - URL of your GitHub repository
-  - Very brief description of your collaboration style and summary of your individual contributions to this project
+- Make sure you have created a separate project for this activity.
+- Include a project-specific Answers.md file including the responses to the questions above.
+- In IDEA, export your project as a zip file and submit as an attachment.

 # Grading